xbeat/Glitch-Community/DEPLOYING.md

 ### Announce the Deployment

-Be present in our `#community` chat room and say that you're starting a deploy and what you're deploying.
+Be present in our `#community-deploy` chat room and say that you're starting a deploy and what you're deploying.

 Keep a passive eye on the chat room while you work, in case anyone needs to talk to you about it while you've got it in flight.